subash-scorpian/Car-sales-analysis/README.md

 Market analysis: Understanding vehicle performance, resale value, and sales trends.
 Comparative analysis: Comparing different models in terms of fuel efficiency, horsepower, and price.
 Resale value prediction: Estimating the future resale value of vehicles based on their current price and features.

+Here i performed Data Cleaning Which columns have missing data, and how much is missing? and also General Statistics:What are the average, minimum, and maximum sales in thousands? by using pandas